IHE/ACDC/ig-data/input/pagecontent/StructureDefinition-ihe-acdc-questionnaire-intro.md

 At a minimum, Questionnaire resources that comply with this provide must provide:

 extension\[@url="http://ihe.net/fhir/ACDC/StructureDefinition/questionnaire-launchurl"]
 : The EHR launch URL for the questionnaire.
+This is the URL to use for the SMART on FHIR [EHR Launch](http://www.hl7.org/fhir/smart-app-launch/#ehr-launch-sequence) flow.
 At least one of these elements must be present when no items are provided in the questionnaire.
 It enables limited content to be returned from a questionnaire to enable others to explore assessment instrument content without fully exposing the content of the questionnaire.